dirn/Simon/docs/usage.rst

 The main way to save a document using Simon is with :meth:`~simon.Model.save`.
 Calling it on an instance with a new document will insert the document.
-The document will be given an Object ID by the database, which will then be associated with the instance.
+The document will be given an :class:`ObjectId <pymongo:bson.objectid.ObjectId>` by the database, which will then be associated with the instance.

 .. code-block:: python